 Kojima Industries, one of the Toyota suppliers, even had to stop its operations in 14 Japanese plants after getting hit by a cyber-attack.

 However, the worse was yet to come.
 Two other Toyota suppliers, Denso and Bridgestone, got targeted by ransomware attack group Pandora within 11 days.

-Indian airline SpiceJet faced a ransomware attack earlier this year, leaving hundreds of passengers stranded in several countries.
+Indian airline SpiceJet faced a ransomware attack earlier this year, stranding hundreds of passengers in several countries.